GAUSS: Geoengineering Assessment across Uncertainty, Scenarios, and Strategies

 - We will include a “moderate” (SSP2-45) and possibly also a “high” (SSP5-85) emissions scenario; most simulations will be conducted with only the moderate one.

-- We will include not only a goal of constant global-mean-temperature (at roughly 1.5C above pre-industrial, i.e., ~2030 conditions), but one that only slows the rate of warming, one that restores to an earlier temperature (0.5C), and a “delayed start”.
-Our default as of now is to start simulations in 2035 and run them for 35-40 years.
-(Note that the long-term trajectory is relevant, but not necessary to simulate in an ESM.)
+- We will include not only a goal of constant global-mean-temperature (at roughly 1.5C above pre-industrial, i.e., ~2030 conditions), but one that only slows the rate of warming, one that restores to an earlier temperature (0.5C or 1.0C), and a “delayed start”.
+Most simulations will start in 2035 and run them for 35-40 years.
+(Note that the longer-term trajectory is relevant, but not necessary to simulate in an ESM.)

 - We will also include some departures from these trajectories (termination, phase-out,…).